shubhamagarwal92/CA_2020/lab_material/README.md

 # Lab material for 9/3/2020

 Our lab session today will be divided into three small tasks.
-The purpose of this lab session is to take a tour and get a flavor of the state-of-the-art (SOTA) methods and recent research in NLP and related tasks.
+The purpose of this lab session is to take a tour and get a flavor of the state-of-the-art (SOTA) methods and recent exciting research in NLP and related tasks.
-Have fun and hopefully get inspired by the recent exciting research.
+Have fun and hopefully get inspired!

 ## Task 1: Huggingface transformers demo